Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process: Discussion and Conclusions

-Kaestner's and Nahar's work was supported in part by NSF grants NSF award 1813598 and 2131477.
-We would thank all our interview participants (K M Jawadur Rahman, and others), and people who helped us connect to them.
+\myparagraph{Acknowledgements.} K\"astner's and Nahar's work was supported in part by NSF grants NSF award 1813598 and 2131477.
+Zhou's work was supported in part by Natural Sciences and Engineering Research Council of Canada (NSERC), RGPIN2021-03538.
+Lewis' work was funded and supported by the Department of Defense under Contract No. FA8702-15-D-0002 with Carnegie Mellon University (CMU) for the operation of the Software Engineering Institute (SEI), a federally funded research and development center.
+We would thank all our interview participants (K M Jawadur Rahman, Miguel Jette, and anonymous others) and the people who helped us connect with them.

 \maketitlewithoutauthor